roytam1/palemoon27/toolkit/crashreporter/docs/index.rst

 How Main-Process Crash Handling Works
 =====================================

-The crash handler is hooked up very early in the Gecko process lifetime.
+The crash handler is hooked up very early in the Goanna process lifetime.
 It all starts in ``XREMain::XRE_mainInit()`` from ``nsAppRunner.cpp``.
 Assuming crash reporting is enabled, this startup function registers an exception handler for the process and tells the crash reporter subsystem